Strongly Interacting Two-component Coupled Bose Gas in Optical Lattices: Abstract

 \section{Abstract}

 Two-component coupled Bose gas in a 1D optical lattice is examined.
-In addition to the postulated Mott insulator and Superfluid phases, multiple bosonic components manifest spin degrees of freedom.
-Coupling of the components in the Bose gas within same site and neighboring sites leads to substantial change in the previously observed spin phases revealing fascinating remarkable spin correlations.
-In the presence of strong interactions it gives rise to unconventional effective ordering of the spins leading to unprecedented spin phases: site-dependent $\zedex$ spin configuration with tunable (by hopping parameter) proclivity of spin alignment along $z$.
-Exact analysis and Variational Monte Carlo (VMC) along with stochastic minimization on Entangled Plaquette State (EPS) bestow a unique and enhanced perspective into the system beyond the scope of mean-field treatment.
-The physics of complex intra-component tunneling and inter-component coupling and filling factor greater than unity are discussed.
+In addition to the postulated Mott insulator and superfluid phases, multiple bosonic components manifest spin degrees of freedom.
+Coupling of the components in the Bose gas leads to substantial changes in the previously observed spin phases, giving rise to new effective spin Hamiltonian and unraveling remarkable spin correlations.
+The system in the absence of coupling, exhibits ferromagnetic and non-ferromagnetic spin phases for on-site intra-component interaction stronger than inter-component interaction.
+Upon introduction of coupling, the phase transition switches from first- to second-order.
+For comparable on-site inter- and intra- component interactions, with coupling, instead of one, two spin phases emerge with a second-order phase transition.
+Exact diagonalization and Variational Monte Carlo (VMC) with stochastic minimization (SM) on Entangled Plaquette State (EPS) bestow a unique and enhanced perspective into the system beyond the scope of a mean-field treatment.